 - One-way.
 In the beginning, attorneys relied on business cards, brochures, and print ads to promote themselves to the public.
 These forms of advertising are still available, but they are highly limited—the equivalent of shouting your name from a rooftop and never answering.

 - One-to-many.
 Websites improve upon the old model: they are still reaching a large number of people from a pulpit, but they offer some ways (including email and blog comments) to interact with the person at the top.

 - One-on-one.
 Imagine you are reading a gossip column and want to know if a movie star actually did what the article said.
 Years ago, you would have had to contact her agent; today, you can ask her directly on Twitter.
-Social media breaks down the barrier between people, allowing us to interact with anyone at anytime on a one-to-one level.
+Social media breaks down the barrier between people, allowing us to interact with anyone at any time on a one-to-one level.

-There are a three main rules to responding to one-on-one customer messages.
+There are three main rules to responding to one-on-one customer messages.
 First, always have a quick response ready.
 Even if this is an automated message, your client or potential client needs to know their message has been received.
 Second, address their specific issue.
-Scripted messages are perfectly fine, but your potential client wants to know you are actually reading their message.
-Last, prioritize your follow up.
+Scripted messages are perfectly fine, but your potential client wants to know you are reading their message.
+Last, prioritize you're follow up.
 The internet is full of people, and most of those people aren't your ideal client.
 Make sure you are dedicating your social media time to your most productive leads.

 What can social media do for your firm?
 It can show your prospective clients that are a person: a flesh and blood human with values, opinions, and your own expertise.
 Your personality is your biggest asset on social media sites, as people will hire or recommend you entirely based on how you interact with them.